hackerbytrade/Hacker-Docs/PortSwigger/SQL Injection/sql.md

 # Basic SQL Injection

-## Lab: SQL injection vulnerability in WHERE clause allowing retrieval of hidden data
+## !Lab: SQL injection vulnerability in WHERE clause allowing retrieval of hidden data!

 #### To solve the lab, perform an SQL injection attack that causes the application to display details of all products in any category, both released and unreleased.